cloudflightio/cloudflight-platform-spring/README.md

 #### Logging Config

-The module `io.cloudflight.platform:platform-logging-server-config` (which is also being transitively loaded with) `platform-server-config` comes with a basic configuration for Logback, especially also preparing our logging mechanism for the usage of the ELK stack on production.
+The module `io.cloudflight.platform.spring:platform-spring-logging-server-config` (which is also being transitively loaded with)
+`platform-server-config` comes with a basic configuration for Logback, especially also preparing our logging mechanism for the usage of the ELK stack on production.